kaplana/cos126webv2/content/assignments/recursion.md

 > Notes:
 > - For your empirical analysis, you may observe the result returned by `count()` will *overflow* a `long` data type.
 However, you can ignore the values returned by `count()` since they do not impact the order of growth of the implementation.
-> - Instrument your working version `DelannoyMemo.java` similarly to how your code was instrumented in precept using `System.System.currentTimeMillis()`.
+> - Instrument your working version `DelannoyMemo.java` similarly to how your code was instrumented in precept using `System.currentTimeMillis()`.
 Do not submit the instrumented version of `DelannoyMemo.java` to TigerFile.
 > - If you receive a message such as `Exception in thread "main" java.lang.OutOfMemoryError: Java heap space`, try allocating more memory to your Java process.
 For example:
 >
 >    `java-introcs -Xss50m -Xmx5g DelannoyMemo 24000 24000`